glottospace/glottospace/cran-comments.md

 There were no ERRORS or WARNINGS.

-On Windows there were 6 NOTES.
+There were 6 NOTES.
 Here I address them one by one:

 * Possibly misspelled words in DESCRIPTION: I have checked the words and they are spelled correctly (the words are related with the package name, data sources, etc.)